 - Tips: A common combination in Greek dishes is oregano, mint and lemon.

-- Pair with: Tomatoes, no added salt tomato sauce, zucchini, potatoes, peppers, beans, mushrooms, eggs, low-fat, low sodium soups, salad, low-fat, low sodium pizza, pastas, beef, oily fish and chicken
+- Pair with: Tomatoes, no-added-salt tomato sauce, zucchini, potatoes, peppers, beans, mushrooms, eggs, low-sodium soups, salad, low-sodium pizza, pastas, oily fish and poultry

 - Simple Dish: Whisk lemon juice, olive oil, vinegar, oregano and mint.
 Pour over cooked red potatoes.